jdelrue/info_grid/docs/tf_farming/how_to_change_wallet_address.md

 **Note:** you can in this screen also select/change your farm location.

-Once you entered the data make sure to press the 'update' button
+Once you entered the data make sure to press the "update" button